hectorBrown/vex/README.txt

 THIS MIGHT BE USEFUL IF YOU'RE TRYING TO BUILD A 3D RENDERER YOURSELF (and know C#), but note that you really shouldn't build a 3D renderer in C# like I did.

-I know its slow, I cba to fix it properly, check the branches for some in-progress potential solutions.
+I know its slow, I can't be bothered to fix it properly, check the branches for some in-progress potential solutions.

 - H